Guide to Driving in France

 It needs to be completed by the former owner, signed by them and the buyer.
 If there is more than one owner of the vehicle then all parties must sign the certificate.

-Three copies of the form need to be completed: one is kept by the seller, the second given to the buyer, and the third copy is sent to the (local) préfecture by the buyer within 15 days of the sale.
-The process can also be done on-line (see below), although the paper documentation must be completed.
+Two copies of the form need to be completed: one is kept by the seller, the second given to the buyer,

-Other than personal details, all of the information to be completed is contained on the vehicle registration certificate, known in the vernacular as the carte grise, but officially as the certificat d'immatriculation.
+Other than personal details, all of the information to be completed is contained on the vehicle registration certificate, the carte grise.

 It is merely important that you ensure the information is correctly transferred and that there are no corrections made on the form, which might complicate processing of the transfer.